daimonie/airflow-dbt-training/presentation/day_three.md

 While dbt incremental models work across all warehouses, modern data warehouses like Snowflake (Dynamic Tables) and BigQuery (Materialized Views) offer native incremental processing.
 These built-in features automatically handle updates without requiring dbt runs, often with better performance.
 However, dbt incrementals give you more direct control over the transformation logic and timing.

 **Key Points - Incremental Models:**
-- You can now make models process only new/changed data
+- Incremental models to only process new/changed data
-- You understand the trade-offs vs native features
+- There are trade-offs between incremental models & native features
-- You can add incremental logic to existing models
+- You can add incremental logic to any existing model

 ---